luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

     I([Screen Security]) -->|Prevents| J([Screenshots and app content in recent apps])
 {{< /mermaid >}}

 Security expert Bruce Schneier has noted that Signal's protocol is "one of the best-designed and best-implemented encryption systems we have."
-This is why journalists, lawyers, activists, and yes, even government officials, rely on it daily.
+This is why journalists, lawyers, activists, and yes, even government officials trying to avoid leaks, rely on it daily.

 ## The Signal Difference: A Technical Comparison